 The ability to analyze data on individuals, households, establishments, and firms has enormous scientific benefits.
 These include the ability to make full use of the information collected by government agencies; to analyze the behavior of individuals and firms taking into account the heterogeneity of behavior and characteristics; and to combine sources of data at the individual level to study relationships obscured by more aggregate data.

 The MRDC is a project of the Survey Research Center and the Institute for Social Research.
-The MRDC is supported by units of the University of Michigan, and by fees charged to researchers and was previously supported by a grant from the National Science Foundation.
+The MRDC is supported by units of the University of Michigan and fees charged to researchers and was previously supported by a grant from the National Science Foundation.

 The MRDC is located in Room 106 of the Institute for Social Research, a secure physical location certified by the Census Bureau.
 A full time Census Bureau employee (RDC administrator) is employed on site to oversee daily operations and the research process.